Apotell/UHDM/python/pybind11/README.md

 This provides a **thin, direct mapping** to the native C++ API with no additional state or abstractions.

+## Milestone 2: Read-only Model Inspection

+Milestone 2 extends the Python bindings with read-only inspection capabilities for UHDM model objects.

+At this stage:
+- UHDM objects can be inspected from Python without mutation.
+- The Python API strictly mirrors the native C++ UHDM API.
+- Ownership and lifetime of all objects remain in C++.
+- No Python-side abstractions, helpers, or factory APIs are introduced.

+Exposed model objects include:
+- `BaseClass` (root inspection API)
+- `Design` (top-level UHDM design object)
+- `module_inst` (example of a concrete child object)

 ## Building the Module

 The bindings are built as part of the main UHDM project.